Vol. 149, No. 13 — July 1, 2015

 Small business lens

-The small business lens does not apply to these regulatory amendments, as no additional administrative burden or compliance costs are imposed on small businesses.
+The small business lens does not apply to these regulatory amendments or repeals, as there are no costs to small business.